RenardtheWolfdog/Grayhound/README.md

 ## ▶️ Running the Application

-You must start the components in the correct order for the application to function properly.
-Run each command in a separate terminal.
+There are two ways to run Grayhound: using the convenient batch file or running each component manually.

+### Method 1: Run with the Batch File (Recommended)
+The easiest way to start the application is by using the 'start_grayhound_app.bat' file located in the grayhound_server folder.
+It launches all necessary server components in the correct order and starts the Tauri client.

+Navigate to the grayhound_server directory.

+Right-click on start_grayhound_app.bat and select "Run as administrator".

+⚠️ Important: You must run the application as an administrator because the Optimizer.py agent needs elevated privileges to modify the registry and perform other system-level tasks.
+Failure to do so may result in the unsuccessful removal of some programs.

+### Method 2: Manual Startup
+For development or debugging, you can run each component in a separate terminal.

-Terminal 1: Start the Local System Agent
+- Terminal 1: Start the Local System Agent (as Administrator) This agent requires elevated privileges to uninstall programs and modify the registry.

-This agent listens for commands from the main server to scan your local machine.
+Open Command Prompt (cmd) or PowerShell as an Administrator.

+Navigate to the grayhound_server directory and activate the grayhound conda environment.

+Run the following command:

 ```
 # Make sure you are in the grayhound_server directory